 A supervisor that is totally numbers oriented in regard to performance will eventually create an air of resentment amongst front-line personnel.
 In the supervisor role, it’s a plus to get the story behind the number.

 Are there issues beyond the front-line personnel’s control that may negatively contribute to their overall performance?
 In my opinion, it’s the supervisor’s role to identify and remove obstacles that hinder their team’s performance.
 Be careful when selecting a front-line supervisor.
 Front-line personnel are depending on you to make the right decision.

-The day-to-day performance of front line personnel is important to the customer’s experience.
+The day-to-day performance of front-line personnel is important to the customer’s experience.
 It’s critical to create a positive workplace environment.
-Do all you can to eliminate frustration by staying far away from Unrealistic Expectations, strive to not Dictate From On High and do not subject front line personnel to Sub Par Supervision.
+Do all you can to eliminate frustration by staying far away from Unrealistic Expectations, striving to not Dictate From On High, and do not subject front-line personnel to Sub Par Supervision.